dmuneras/moodle-theme_archaius/README.txt

 21.09.2013
 The creation of tabs for course topics was fixed.
 Dependencies between tabs and summaries have been erased (reported issue)

+14.10.2013
+Better slideshow: possibility to activate or deactivate it, side-center-[pre|post] added.